NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 *   __Data Category__: Type of data available in the project.
 *   __Experimental Strategy__: Experimental strategies used for molecular characterization of the cancer.

-Filters can be applied by selecting values of interest in the available facets, for example "WXS" and "miRNA-Seq" in the "Experimental Strategy" facet and "Kidney" in the "Primary Site" facet.
+Filters can be applied by selecting values of interest in the available facets, for example "WXS" and "RNA-Seq" in the "Experimental Strategy" facet and "Brain" in the "Primary Site" facet.
 When facet filters are applied, the Table and Graph tabs are updated to display matching projects, and the banner above the tabs  summarizes the applied filters.
 The banner allows the user to click on filter elements to remove the associated filters, and includes a link to view the matching cases and files.

 [![Panel with Applied Filters](images/panel-with-applied-filters.png)](images/panel-with-applied-filters.png "Click to see the full image.")